simonsobs/socs/docs/agents/holo_fpga.rst

 Configuration File Examples
 ---------------------------

-Below are configuration examples for the ocs config file and for running the Agent in a docker container.
+Below are configuration examples for the ocs config file.

 OCS Site Config
 ````````````````